- 1. The Question Posed

 In Acts 3:25 Peter says to the Jewish crowd, “You are the sons of the prophets and of the covenant which God gave to your fathers, saying to Abraham, ‘And in your posterity shall all the families of the earth be blessed.’”

-The Greek phrase in Acts 3:25 is pasai hai patriai.
-This is an independent translation of Genesis 12:3.
+The Greek phrase in Acts 3:25.
 It does not follow the Septuagint (pasai hai phula).
 But it does confirm that the promise was understood in terms of sub-groupings of society.
 Patria can be a subgroup of a tribe, or more generally a clan or tribe.

 The other New Testament quotation of the Abrahamic promise is in Galatians 3:6-8: